Stacced/hrpanel/README.md

 # HR Panel
-School project, which main goals were to interact with a database and use jQuery to update pages.
+School project, which main goals are to interact with a database and use jQuery to update pages.
 ## Features
 - Create a new employee (personal details, job inside company, etc)
 - Create departments